 "Luckily, I had help from a lot of students and staff from other research areas.
 Looking back, I learned a lot in that time.
 The key was to stay focused on what I wanted to achieve and to work towards it."

-Outside of the School of Chemistry, Food and Pharmacy, Marie also benefitted from the many opportunities provided by the Graduate School.
+Outside of the School of Chemistry, Food and Pharmacy, Marie also benefitted from the many opportunities provided by the Doctoral and Researcher College.

-"The Graduate School provides support and many development opportunities.
+"The Doctoral and Researcher College provides support and many development opportunities.
 Students can only benefit from the extensive range of courses for different interests and stages.
 All of the courses, and the doctoral research conference, were a great opportunity to network and learn from other doctoral researchers' and lecturers' experiences."

 Marie believes a doctoral researcher should demonstrate three traits during their PhD - curiosity, independence, and an open mind.
 Following the completion of her PhD, Marie took up a post as an educational medical writer where she performs the vital role of 'translating' the communications from pharmaceutical companies for an audience of doctors and pharmacists.
 Marie also helps prepare professional tools and resources for sales representatives of pharmaceutical companies.